 Setting win and loss limits helps protect your bankroll from emotional decisions and maintains your focus on long-term growth.
 Here are some guidelines:

-• Daily Win Limit: While it’s tempting to chase big wins, setting a win limit helps you leave the table on a positive note and prevents overplaying.
+- Daily Win Limit: Helps you leave the table on a positive note and prevents overplaying.

 Step 5: Reinvesting Profits into Your Bankroll